genepi-freiburg/metaGWASmanager/README.md

 | ...                    |
 | Study_name_N           |

-The file should be save within the created *metaanalysis* directory.
+The file should be saved within the created *metaanalysis* directory.

 ```{r, eval=FALSE}
 "/storage/consortium_name/metaanalysis"
 ```

-Given a phenotype (e.g., uacr_int) the ***01-locate-input-files.sh*** script creates the ***input-files-with-path.txt*** file with the full paths to the cleaned association-output files for the specific phenotype across all studies intended for meta-analysis.
+Given a phenotype (e.g., uacr_int), the ***01-locate-input-files.sh*** script creates the ***input-files-with-path.txt*** file.
+It contains  the full paths to the cleaned association-output files across all studies intended for meta-analysis.

 ```{r, eval=FALSE}
 bash 01-locate-input-files.sh uacr_int